22prathameshpatil/Digikull-js/README.md

 This Repository Contains Practice Problems of Javascript

-Sure, I can help with that!
-Here are the practice problems rewritten as

 1. Find the highest number among three numbers.
 2. Determine if a year is a leap year.
 3. Check if a given alphabet is a vowel or consonant.